0xor0ne/awesome-list/topics/cybersec.md

 - "*nix libX11: Uncovering and exploiting a 35-year-old vulnerability"
   - [Part 1][703]
   - [Part 2][704]
+- ["A few notes on AWS Nitro Enclaves: Images and attestation"][738]
 - ["A first look at Android 14 forensics"][669]
 - ["A Practical Guide to PrintNightmare in 2024"][709]
 - ["A Technical Deep Dive: Comparing Anti-Cheat Bypass and EDR Bypass "][714]
 - ["A Trip Down Memory Lane"][715]
+- ["Advanced CyberChef Techniques For Malware Analysis - Detailed Walkthrough and Examples"][736]
 - ["ASLRn’t: How memory alignment broke library ASLR"][731]
 - ["BGGP4: A 420 Byte Self-Replicating UEFI App For x64"][728]
 - ["Breaking the Flash Encryption Feature of Espressif’s Parts"][589]